ontop/ontop-examples/eswc-2018-canonical-iri/README.md

 To create the database Wisconsin refers to the Wisconsin benchmark.
 To create the canonical linking tables use the sql files in the folder [tables](tables).

-Modify the obda files in [resources] so that they will connect to your database.
+Modify the SourceDeclaration in the obda files in the folder [resources](resources) so that they will connect to your database.

 Add the project parameters to the jar as follows: